ConquerOS/Download/_changelog/beryllium.md

   18 September 2021
 =====================

-Source Side Changelog:
- * Bump to 4.6
- * Use Android 12's FOD Icon
- * Fix touch issue on split screen
- * Set device name to market name if available
- * Use FileChannel#size for APK Sign verification
- * Make entityheader transparent
- * Add back missing FORCE_STOP_PACKAGES perm to SystemUI
- * Added Data usage info on Expanded QS Footer
- * Install seccomp filter even if permissive builds
- * Sleep when proximity is covered for 3 secs
- * Use temporary TwilightState when location is not availavle
- * Make Battery icon on QS Panel clickable
- * Save and use last fetched location
- * Make Guest user avatar follow system accent
- * Rework on the Action Buttons looks
- * Fixed Option of conquerOS Themer being rested in every reboot
- * Added Quick Suggestion section on conquerOS Features menu
- * Redesign Battery Info header
- * Fix date showing null on Shapeshift Tweleve clock face
- * Fix some UI Bugs
- * Added bouncy overscroll animation
- * Move conquerOS gesture settings to system gesture option
- * Follow system accent on SetupWizard
- * Fix vdso32 building for 4.19 kernels
- * Allow to use boottime as timestamp reference
- * Avoid calling getSystemCameraKind if the camera was not mapped yet
- * Fix thread safety issues
- * Some more minor UI and bug fixes
- * New default wallpaper

 Device Side Changelog:
  * Reverted back to Xiaomi PowerHAL
  * Tweaked hints for more battery backup